Admentus64/Enhancement-Codes/Enhancement Codes/ReadMe.txt

 --- Future Additions ---
 ------------------------

-- Backporting codes to PAL versions
+- Backporting codes to PAL version (D43P01).
+- Add more codes to Ocarina of Time REDUX (NAC001)